 It’s important for you to know how to calculate your profit margin.
-Many online sellers ask me about the profit margin they should negotiate from a wholesale supplier.
-That’s always difficult to answer.
-An acceptable profit margin is not a fixed percentage.
-Many factors interplay: the product, the market, the demand, and many other factors.
+It is not a fixed percentage and many factors play into it; the product, the market, the demand, your costs and others.

-Hard-and-fast rules?
-There are none.
-When it comes to online retail profit margins, there are a few guidelines about what you should expect to earn.
-GENERALLY, you shouldn’t sell products where you can’t earn a minimum 15% profit.
-Most online retailers are happy if they can earn a 30 to 40% profit.
+Generally speaking, you shouldn’t sell products where you can’t earn a minimum 15% profit and even then most online retailers aren’t happy unless they can earn a 30 to 40% profit.

 Calculating your profit margin is not just a case of subtracting your wholesale cost from your retail price.
 For example, buying products for $5.00 each and then selling them for $10.00 each, does not yield you a 50% profit.